itbaseTV/pythonPDF/README.md

 How to use it?

-$ pip install venv
-$ python -m venv pypdf-venv

-$ cd pythonPDF/pypdf-venv
+$ cd pythonPDF
-$ . bin/activate
+$ . pypdf/bin/activate

-$ pip install -r requirements.txt
-$ python ../getvndrate.py
+$ python getvndrate.py